wilsonmar/wilsonmar.github.io/_posts/2021-04-08-enterprise-software.md

    Logs, especially are also used by external auditors to determine actual compliance with policies.
 Those with access to SIEM data can elicit actual, detailed, real-time insights on inflows and outflows between different parts of the organization and systems -- a magical tool to identify bottlenecks and predict trends.
 We look forward to 3D dynamic projections in Mixed reality glasses from Microsoft, Apple, Facebook, etc.

-## 9. High Availability to recover from disasters
+## 9. Quick and complete recovery from disasters

+   Many legacy applications were created when it took months to obtain additional capacity.
+So systems were designed to simply fail when overwhelmed.

-   Enterprise licensing typically involves providing High Availability (HA) features, which means running simultaneously in <strong>multiple locations</strong>.
+   With cloud, enterprise licensing typically involves providing High Availability (HA) features, which means running simultaneously in <strong>multiple locations</strong>.
 Such operations require real-time coordination of data created across multiple sites.
-Many applications were not written to accomodate that.

    When one region fails, the amount of time that it takes before end-users can continue work on a replacement system is so important that enterprises have a SLA metric for it: MTD (Maximum Tolerable Downtime).
 Additionally, the RTO (Recovery Time Objective) measures the amount of time before a restore is initiated and data is restored.